 Figure 1.
 Japanese beetles with winsome fly eggs on their thorax (Scott A. Lewins)

 While scouting a hopyard in central Vermont, UVM Extension Entomologist Scott Lewins photographed these Japanese beetles last week with some deadly companions on their backs (Figure 1).
 The white dots on the thorax of the Japanese beetle in the picture are eggs of a parasitic fly brought here years ago to help control this destructive invasive species.
-Click the picture for better detail that shows the eggs.

 Figure 2.
 The adult winsome fly (http://bugguide.net/node/view/346199)

 The USDA first introduced the winsome fly in the United States in 1922 to try to combat Japanese beetles.
-Their introduction has been slow to take hold throughout the US, but has become well-established in New England since there introduction.
+Their introduction has been slow to take hold throughout the US, but has become well-established in New England since their introduction.
 The winsome fly and Japanese beetles are not as well-synchronized within the US as they are in their native Japan.
 Unfortunately, the fly emerges earlier than the beetle so we don’t realize the full benefit of Japanese beetle control.
 Despite this asynchrony, parasitization rates of more than 20% have been observed.